Augists/jdd/FAQ.rst

 **Can several BDD managers simultaneously exist in JDD?**

 Yes.

-In fact, it is easy to implement routines to even move BDD trees between different packages.
-You must now mix them, thought.
+Note however that you cannot move things freely between different managers, you will need to implement some routine that transforms variables and trees first.

 **JDD calls System.exit() on fatal errors.
 How can I change that?**